 5. Better Core Web Vitals

-Core Web Vitals have become a crucial ranking factor in SEO.
+Core Web Vitals are a direct ranking factor in Google search.
 These metrics measure various aspects of user experience, including loading times, interactivity, and visual stability.
 By implementing lazy loading and optimizing your website’s performance, you can improve these key metrics, resulting in better Core Web Vitals.
 This, in turn, can have a positive impact on your search engine rankings and overall SEO performance.

 3 Responses